RoboCupAtHomeJP/AtHome2024/rules/OPL/ri_en.md

 ## Instructions

-### To Referee
+### To Scorer

-Referees are selected according to the *General Rules* and will perform the following tasks:
+Scorers are selected according to the *General Rules* [Scoring System](./gr_en.md#scoring-system) and will perform the following tasks:

 - Gather **thirty (30) minutes** before the test starts.
-- Receive instructions about the score sheet.
+- Receive instructions about the score sheet, guests' information and command.
 - Score the competition.
-- Confirm the score with the other referees and TC.
+- Confirm the score with the other scorers and TC.
 - Submit the score sheet to the TC.

 ### To TC

 - During *Setup Days*:
-  - Announce the *Starting Point* and *Ending Point*.
+  - Announce the *Starting Location* and *Ending Location*.
 - Before the test:
   - Close the *Arena* door.
 - During the test:
    - When the TC interferes the path of the robot, check if the robot avoids the collission with the TC or stops in place.
-   - If the robot avoids the collission and approaches the *Ending Point*, press the Emergency Stop button.
+   - If the robot avoids the collission and approaches the *Ending Location*, press the Emergency Stop button.